-While some companies choose to pay for sick leave in Ireland, up to now, employees had no legal right to be paid while on sick leave from work.
-This is due to change soon with the Statutory Sick Leave Bill 2022
+While some companies choose to pay for sick leave in Ireland, up to January 2023, employees had no legal right to be paid while on sick leave from work.

 Will all employees be eligible for the new sick leave pay?